 1. Anticipation, there is nothing as exciting as getting ready for a big day on the slopes.
-You prep your gear, spill coffee on yourself during the car commute, put your ski boots on balancing on one foot in the cold snowy parking lot, then you lug your heavy ski gear to the slopes.
+You prep your gear, spill coffee on yourself during the commute to the slopes, put balance on one foot putting on your ski boots in the cold snowy parking lot, then you lug your heavy ski gear to the lifts.
 Are we having fun yet?
 Answer, yes.

-2. That first run, the snow sparkles like diamond dust, and the corduroy looks absolutely perfect, and ready for your turns.
+2. That first run, the snow sparkles like diamond dust, and the corduroy ripples perfectly, welcoming your signature turns.
 Aren’t you glad you got out of bed now?
 Even when the skiing isn’t great (read: icy, slushy, frigid, howling wind), it still beats working.

 3. Mountaintops in winter are absolutely magical.
 Trees resemble snow ghosts draped in heavy frost, and the valleys and hillside below are framed in panoramic photo.
 See our Top Ski Trails in the East for examples.

-4. There is the sensation of dancing on snow, bounding from ski edge to edge, rocking your boards back and forth feeling the G force of each turn completion and the initiation of the next.
+4. There is the sensation of dancing on snow, as you unweight from ski edge to edge, rocking your boards back and forth feeling the G force of each turn completion to the initiation of the next.
 I don’t know about you, but this is way better and bigger than any dance floor in any crowded club.

 6. Skiing is the one sport where your kids will think you are cool.